3.1 Recognition of Abuse and Neglect

-These may include interactions that are beyond the child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
+These may include interactions beyond the child's developmental capability, overprotection and limitation of exploration and learning, or preventing the child from participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
-It may involve serious bullying causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
+It may involve serious bullying, causing children to feel frightened or in danger or the exploitation or corruption of children.

 Some level of Emotional Abuse is involved in all types of maltreatment of a child, though it may occur alone.

-Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
-The activities may involve physical contact, including penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
+Sexual abuse involves forcing or enticing a child or young person to participate in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+The activities may involve physical contact, including penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
 Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
-Sexual Abuse is not solely perpetrated by adult males.
-Women can also commit acts of Sexual Abuse, as can their children.
+Sexual abuse may be part of criminal exploitation or gang activity.

 The Sexual Offences Act 2003 introduced a range of new sexual offences designed to address all inappropriate activity with children.

 Child Sexual Abuse includes: